RuiCunhaM/netronome-p4-documentation/docs/getting-started.md

 # Getting Started

-These documentation pages should provide you with enough insights to understand how to use Netronome SmartNICs with `P4` programs.
+This documentation should provide you with enough insights to understand how to use Netronome SmartNICs with `P4` programs.

 - To start a new `P4` project, a [template](https://github.com/RuiCunhaM/Template-Netronome-P4) is provided and heavily recommended.